Burgers equation from non-thermal stationary states in nearly-integrable gases: Athermal stationary states

-We assume that $H_i$ are integrable, for example are given by the Lieb-Liniger model, and $V_{12}$ breaks the integrability.
-In this formulation it is natural to treat system and bath on equal footing which is reflected in a slightly different notation than in eq.~\eqref{Hamiltonian}.
+We assume that $H_i$ are integrable, for example are given by the LL model~\cite{Lieb1963,Lieb1963a}, and $V_{12}$ breaks the integrability.
+In calculations, it is natural to treat system and bath on equal footing which is reflected in a slightly different notation than in Eq.~\eqref{Hamiltonian}.
 Experimentally relevant choice of $V_{12}$ is the long-range interaction potential between two tubes that couples to local densities

 In writing the perturbation term we allow for coupling between densities of different charges.
 The usual density-density interaction corresponds to $i=j=0$.